Deep-ICE: the first globally optimal algorithm for minimizing 0-1 loss in two-layer ReLU and maxout networks: Discussion and conclusion

 \section{Discussion and conclusion}

-In this paper, we present the first algorithm for finding the globally minimal empirical risk of the two-layer NN with 0-1 loss.
+In this paper, we present the first algorithm for finding the globally minimal empirical risk of two-layer neural networks under 0–1 loss.
 The algorithm achieves polynomial time and space complexity for fixed $D$ and $K$.
-The Deep-ICE algorithm is specifically designed to optimize both efficiency and parallelizability.
-To the best of our knowledge, the recursive nested combination generator we propose has not been reported in the literature.
-Previous methods for enumerating nested combinations typically involve trivially composing two combination generators, which is both memory-intensive and inefficient for the problem we address.
-Additionally, a contribution detailed in Appendix \ref{subsec:Generating-combination-in order}, significantly reduces memory usage and streamlines the algorithmic process.
-This improvement increases efficiency without drawbacks and can be applied to other problems with nested combinatorial structures.

-Another key contribution of this paper is the proposed coreset selection method, which functions as a ``layer-by-layer'' data filtering process.
-This method recursively reduces the data size until the remaining subset can be processed by running the complete Deep-ICE algorithm.
-Since better configurations tend to have lower training accuracy, they are more likely to ``survive'' during the selection process.
-The combined use of the coreset algorithm and exact algorithms significantly reduces computational costs by avoiding sub-datasets that are pathological to the algorithm.
-This approach can be combined with any algorithm with a polynomial-time guarantee, but it is most effective when used with exact algorithms, as they yield the most accurate results within subsets of the original data.
-In this sense, the coreset selection method acts as a ``randomized wrapper'' for exact algorithms.

-Despite the importance of NNs, it is challenging to explore thinning techniques that speed up the program, as the NN model is not monotonic with respect to the number of hyperplanes.
-Exploring thinning techniques that preserve monotonicity would be an interesting direction for making the program more practical.
-Alternatively, applying the nested combination generator introduced in this paper to solve the \emph{optimal} \emph{hyperplane} \emph{decision} \emph{tree} \emph{problem} presents another intriguing research opportunity.
-Previous work on solving this problem has relied on mathematical programming solvers \citep{engur2024linear,bertsimas2017optimal,boutilier2023optimal}, which exhibit exponential complexity in the worst-case.
-Using the $\mathit{nestedCombs}$ generator within the dynamic programming recursion proposed by \citep{he2025provablyoptimaldecisiontrees} for solving the optimal decision tree algorithm could potentially lead to a polynomial-time solution.
+The DeepICE algorithm is specifically designed to optimize both efficiency and parallelizability.
+Even without bounding techniques to accelerate computation, our implementation demonstrates strong performance: it can handle over $1\times10^{11}$ configurations within minutes, highlighting the intrinsic efficiency of our algorithm independent of any bounding methods.
+Incorporating additional bounding techniques in future research could further enhance its scalability.